|A laborer from Sheffield, Mass., Milo Freeland enlisted in the 54th Massachusetts |

 (Photo of Freeland: State Archives of Florida, Florida Memory)

-Tired, hungry and thirsty, Private Milo J. Freeland and his comrades in the 54th Massachusetts hugged the beach on the morning of July 18, 1863, as Federal land batteries and warships in the Atlantic traded fire with the 1,700-man Rebel garrison inside Fort Wagner.
+Tired, hungry and thirsty, Private Milo J. Freeland and his 54th Massachusetts comrades hugged the beach on the morning of July 18, 1863, as Federal land batteries and warships in the Atlantic traded fire with the 1,700-man Confederate garrison inside Fort Wagner.

 |Recruiting poster for 54th Massachusetts. |